Golden Spread Council: Camps

-The Golden Spread Council owns and operates two camp properties, Camp Don Harrington in Canyon, Texas; and Camp M.K.
-Brown by Wheeler, Texas.
+The Golden Spread (Now Prairie Sky) Council owns and operates four camp properties, Camp Don Harrington in Canyon, Texas; Camp M.K.
+Brown by Wheeler, Texas, Camp C.W.
+Post in Post, Texas and Tres Ritos Scout Camp in Vadito, NM.

-These facilities offer a wide range of camping, hiking and outdoor opportunities, including: miles of hiking trails, ponds and lakes, open fields, rustic camp sites, sheltered camp sites, tent camping sites, and a dining hall with restroom facilities.
+These facilities offer a wide range of camping, hiking and outdoor opportunities, including: miles of hiking trails, ponds, lakes and rivers, open fields, rustic camp sites, sheltered camp sites, tent camping sites, and a dining hall with restroom facilities.

 Camp Don Harrington

 Camp Don Harrington, commonly referred to as Camp Don, is an 1600 acre Boy Scout camp in Randall County near Canyon, Texas.
 The original 640 acre were donated by oil man and investor Don Harrington on December 25, 1945.
 In 1994, Sybil Harrington, Don Harrington's wife, donated the money to refurbish the camp with repaving the roads, refurbishing the health lodge, a new quartermaster building, and building the new Cub Scout World.

 Geography

 Camp Don Harrington is located in the western Palo Duro Canyon system on the Prairie Dog Town Fork Red River, 10 mi south of Amarillo, Texas and 8 mi northeast of Canyon, Texas with an elevation of 3590 ft above sea level.
 It has a semi-arid temperate steppe climate, with the average summer high temperature in the high 90s and average winter low temperature in the low 20s.
 The average yearly rainfall is 19.6 inches.

 The majority of camp sites and facilities are located inside the canyon.
 It is more rugged and forested than the surrounding prairie, creating a more desirable camping experience.
 A variety of plant and wildlife exist in the camp.
 The canyon floor is spotted with yucca, mesquite, cactus, and other prairie grasses and shrubs.
 Closer to the river, one can find larger trees and even a bamboo stand.
 Wildlife in the camp include coyotes, deer, prairie dogs, rattlesnakes (no bites reported in many years), and a wide array of insects.